A Holistic Approach to Alcohol Rehab for Albuquerque

 The clinical team at our alcohol treatment centers in Albuquerque will analyze your history of alcohol abuse, the severity of your withdrawal symptoms, and the potential existence of any co-occurring medical or mental disorders.
 You will help inform our team as we address any underlying mental health conditions.

 Together we will determine whether the dual diagnosis program at our treatment facility would be the best course to take and the most effective program for your circumstances.

 Our team is also proud to partner with our Native tribes in New Mexico with innovative approaches that take into account the need for Native American addiction treatment that respects traditions and beliefs.
 Through consultation with our tribal communities in Albuquerque, Santa Fe, and statewide, we are constantly seeking to integrate our evidence-based practices with Native healing methods, languages, and rites.

 Next, we’ll create a plan for moving forward.
-This will include intensive outpatient, inpatient, or outpatient plans.
-Your program options will be determined by what gives you the best chances for success during your time as a client and what will lead you to long term sobriety.
+This can include our partial hospitalization program, intensive outpatient, inpatient, or outpatient plans.
+Your substance abuse treatment services will be determined by what gives you the best chances for success during your time as a client and what will lead you to long-term sobriety.

-You must be free from alcohol use on your first day of detox at one of our partner facilities.
+You will be free from alcohol use, starting on your first day of detox with Icarus.
 You will be provided immediate relief for withdrawal symptoms and medication.
-When you transfer to inpatient our staff will continue to manage your symptoms during your stay here.
+When you transfer to inpatient care, our staff will continue to manage your symptoms during your stay here.
 Depending on your individual treatment plan, you might also have therapy services assessment and support sessions in a safe and welcoming ‘recovery house’ setting.

-Icarus offers medically managed detoxification through our partner facilities to help you manage withdrawal symptoms safely and effectively, in accordance with the guidance of the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Icarus offers medically managed detoxification as part of our treatment programs, to help you manage withdrawal symptoms safely and effectively, in accordance with the guidance of the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Prescription medications are used to relieve withdrawal symptoms and protect you during detoxification.
 Our primary goals for you during alcohol detox are: